You know Amber from my podcast of course, and you might also remember Sarah Donnelly because she’s been featured in a few episodes as well.

 So, check it out below!
 It *might* be interesting for you to hear what LEP was like in 2009 when I recorded this on a crappy old laptop while sitting on my sofa in my old flat in old London.

+Experience the horror of the terrifyingly bad sound quality of LEP in 2009!
+Behold the chilling sounds of my laptop humming and whirring in the background!
 Run screaming from the slightly dull way I used to speak on the podcast 7 years ago!(Or maybe not – do I sound any different?)

 Here’s a selection of what you can expect to hear in this episode:

 Stuff about the origins of Halloween – is it just a load of commercial crap, or is it a scary ancient celtic festival?
 Or both?

 Some history of Guy Fawkes Night in the UK

 A terrorist plot to blow up the Houses of Parliament